Student in classics library

 When can I apply?

-The online application is due by Monday, November 4, 2024, at 11:59 pm.
+The online application will be posted on HRI website in late September or early October and is due by Monday, November 3, 2025, at 11:59 pm.

 When will I find out if I have been selected?

-You will be notified during the week of November 11–15 if you have been selected or placed on the waitlist.
-Admitted students must commit to the program by Friday, November 22, at which point any remaining slots will be offered to students on the waitlist.
+You will be notified during the week of November 10–14 if you have been selected or placed on the waitlist.
+Admitted students must commit to the program by Friday, November 21, at which point any remaining slots will be offered to students on the waitlist.

 What are the research opportunities available to me after HRI?